F45 TRAINING HOLDINGS, INC. CL - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS FEBRUARY 6, 2023

 NEW YORK, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action has been filed in the United States District Court for the Western District of Texas commenced a securities class action lawsuit on behalf of purchasers of the securities of F45 Training Holdings, Inc. (: FXLV) (“F45”) issued in or traceable to the Registration Statement filed with the U.S. Securities and Exchange Commission in support of the July 16, 2021 initial public offering of F45 common stock.
+19, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action has been filed in the United States District Court for the Western District of Texas commenced a securities class action lawsuit on behalf of purchasers of the securities of F45 Training Holdings, Inc. (NYSE: FXLV) ("F45") issued in or traceable to the Registration Statement filed with the U.S. Securities and Exchange Commission in support of the July 16, 2021 initial public offering of F45 common stock.

 All investors who purchased the shares and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.